About the Program

 Training the Next Generation of Family Physicians in Lowell

-Lowell Community Health Center is proud to launch a new Family Medicine Residency Program, accredited by the ACGME and built to expand access to care in Greater Lowell.
-This program prepares physicians to lead the future of family medicine — grounded in real-world training, and deep community connection.
+The Lowell Community Health Center | Tufts Medicine | Family Medicine Residency Program is an ACGME-accredited, 3-year program developed to expand access to care and strengthen the primary care workforce in Greater Lowell.
+The program prepares residents to lead the future of family medicine—through real-world training and deep connection to the people they serve.

 Why Train at Lowell CHC?